RaghavVerma99/Cpp-HTTP-1.1-server-from-scratch-on-Linux/README.md

 ## ⏭️ Limitations / Future Work

+Honest assessment of what this project isn't yet:

-- **No idle timeouts** — a silent keep-alive client holds an fd indefinitely.
+- **No idle timeouts** — a perfectly still keep-alive client holds an fd (and its slot in the connection table) forever.
-- **No TLS / HTTP/2** — delegate HTTPS to a reverse proxy when exposed publicly.
+- **No TLS / HTTP/2** — traffic is plain HTTP/1.1; HTTPS belongs to a
+  reverse proxy in front of it.
-- **Whole files buffered on read** — large static files load fully into memory.
+- **Whole files are buffered** — a large static file is read fully into memory rather than streamed with `sendfile`.
-- **No config file** — port, workers, routes, and static root live in `src/main.cpp`.
+- **No config file** — port, workers, routes, and static root are baked into `src/main.cpp`.
-- **No automated tests yet** — the request/parser edge cases are worth a test suite.
+- **No automated tests** — the parser edge cases (bare `\n`, chunked, giant `Content-Length`) would benefit from a test suite.

 ---